Frontdooring: A New Form of Quiet, Visual, Subjective-Intuitive Meditation

 The Frontdooring process can have the following benefits:

-In providing relief and release from those things, it can also reset the energy available to return to them later.
-This is part of the day-to-day value of Frontdooring.
+In providing relief and release from the immediate situation or context, Frontdooring can also help you rebuild the energy to return to your daily needs or tasks later.
+This practical, restorative, productive usage is part of the day-to-day value of Frontdooring.

 How to Start?